 - Increased blood pressure

-If you or your sleeping partner notice any of these symptoms, contact our office right away to set up an appointment with Dr. Cornetta.
+If you or your sleeping partner notice any of these symptoms, contact our dental office right away to set up an appointment with Dr. Cornetta.

 How We Can Help

 Traditionally, obstructive sleep apnea has been treated with a CPAP machine.
 This is a device that sends air through a hose mask or nose piece, allowing you to inhale steadily as you sleep.
 While mostly effective, patients complain about its inconvenience, comfortability, and bulkiness.
-That’s why more patients are visiting our office for an alternative: oral appliances.
+That’s why more patients are visiting our dental office for an alternative: oral appliances.

 Oral appliance therapy works by using a mouthpiece that positions your jaw in a way that keeps your airway open during sleep.
 This oral appliance can fit in your pocket and it’s easy to travel with.
 We will take impressions of your smile before creating a custom-made oral appliance that is specifically designed to help you breathe.
 The result is sound sleep and restful nights.